 In the morning, a servant softly knocked at the door, waking Henri.
 Stretching from his not so comfortable sleeping position in the chair, he then went to door.
 "I have a message from your father, the King."

 Henri nodded for the man to continue, "We have received word that your betrothed has left Castile and is en route to France as we speak.
 She should arrive within a fortnight if there are no delays."

 When the servant stopped speaking, Henri asked, "Is that all?"

 "My father did not mention anything about his decision on Danielle's fate?"

 "So, my father still thinks I am going to abandon Danielle and marry this Spanish princess?"
 Henri said, though as if speaking to himself.
 "Well, you can tell my father I heard this news and I have no response to it, except the wish to know his decision about Danielle."

 The servant nodded and left the room.
 King Francis will undoubtedly be upset with his reply, but Henri did not very much care.
-Just by having this news delivered to him, Henri knew his father was just reiterating the signed marriage deal, that it was his fate to marry the Spanish princess.
+Just by having this news delivered to him, Henri knew his father was reiterating the signed marriage deal, that it was his fate to marry the Spanish princess.
 It was completely clear to him then that with any amount of imploring was not going to get his father to change his mind.
 So, he needed to seriously start thinking of a different route to break this arrangement with Spain and to make a marriage to Danielle possible.
-But, how could a marriage between a Crown Prince and a Commoner ever be deemed acceptable?
+But, how could a marriage between a Crown Prince and a commoner ever be deemed acceptable?

-Twilight was descending upon the landscape of northern Spain and as the carriages paused to rest the horses, servants walked along the procession lighting the lamps hanging from the carriages.
+Twilight was descending slowly upon the landscape of northern Spain and as the carriages paused to rest the horses, servants walked along the procession lighting the lamps hanging from the carriages.
 Gabriella sighed, as she watched from her window and the page boy opposite her watched her intently.